-As reported in The New York Times, Family Playlists™ transform the learning relationships between students, families, and teachers and provide a groundbreaking new way to drive student mastery and social-emotional learning.
+As reported in The New York Times, Family Playlists™ transform the learning relationships between students, families, and teachers.
+The innovation leverages family engagement to drive student mastery and social-emotional learning.

 How Family Playlists Work

 Engage families using mobile-friendly, multilingual home playlists that put students in the role of the teacher at home, leading their families through dynamic home learning activities.
 Use Family Playlists with existing curriculum, assigning them at the end of instructional units.
 Family Playlists were designed based on the core concepts of the Johns Hopkins “Teachers Involve Parents in Schoolwork” (TIPS) program.

 Teacher selects a standards-aligned Family Playlist from the School Library to assign to students at the end of an instructional unit.
 (Teachers can also customize or build their own.)